ulysse31/OnStep_Travel_EQ/README.md

 On the elements marked "for now", this is because it is a beta version, I want to improve it and change those elements in the future.

 # What you need to know :
-If you want to customize it, please not that this design does NOT have a belt tensioner.
+If you want to customize it, please note that this design does NOT have a belt tensioner.

 This means the three 3D printed parts are made (customized in the SCAD file) to "fit" the exact size needed to tension the belt.